agustin-golmar/Snapshooter/README.md

-The game is basically a __FPS__ (_First Person Shooter_), with a simple map, simple rules, maximum fixed players, a sniper rifle with hit-scan (instant hit), infinite granades (no kidding), _pseudo lag-compensation_ (it is _pseudo_ because its not validated), and posibly, _prediction_.
+The game is basically a __FPS__ (_First Person Shooter_), with a simple map, simple rules, maximum fixed players, a sniper rifle with hit-scan (instant hit), infinite granades (no kidding), _pseudo lag-compensation_ (it is _pseudo_ because its not validated), and possibly, _prediction_.

 Oh... and you can't die.